 - They love to cuddle up for an afternoon nap on the sofa.

 - As co-dependent dogs, they don’t do well when left alone for long periods.

-- The Bullmastiff needs a large family home, and preferably a larger yard.
+- The Bullmastiff needs a large family home, preferably a larger yard.

 - They can live with older children and other family pets.

 The Bullmastiff might be stubborn, but he is charming, handsome, and downright lovely.
 He is fun and playful when outside and calm and cuddly in the home.
 He craves attention and is a gentle giant with his family, which contradicts his formidable demeanor.

 The Bullmastiff is an independent dog who needs an experienced family to take care of him and show him the ropes.
 He is also a protective pooch who needs an equally strong-willed master that can train him.
-If you think you provide him these two main things, along with everything else mentioned in this guide, you are sure to fall head over heels in love with him.
+If you think you provide him with these two main things, along with everything else mentioned in this guide, you are sure to fall head over heels in love with him.